Chart Color Schemes

 Blacktown - West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Blacktown-West has a population where 53.9% speak a language other than English at home, with 50.0% born overseas.
 Christianity is the predominant religion, accounting for 51.3%.
-The 'Other' religious category comprises 7.6%, slightly higher than Greater Sydney's 6.6%.
+The 'Other' religious category comprises 7.6%, compared to Greater Sydney's 6.6%.

 Frequently Asked Questions - Diversity